BREAKING Donald Trump picks former U.S. congressman Pete Hoekstra as ambassador to Canada

 The U.S. central bank cut its key rate as expected on Thursday by a quarter of a percentage point, lowering its benchmark overnight interest rate to the 4.5 per cent to 4.75 per cent range.

-Following the election, markets started to price in a slightly higher neutral rate for the Fed, according to a TD Economics report Wednesday.
-That means markets believe the Fed will end its cutting cycle at a higher rate than previously anticipated.
+Following the election, markets started to price in a slightly higher "neutral rate" for the Fed, according to a TD Economics report Wednesday.
+That means markets believe the central bank will halt its cutting cycle at a higher rate than previously anticipated.

 "We are changing our forecast for the Fed, as higher inflation results in a slower pace of rate cuts in 2025," the TD report said -- with the Fed ending 2025 with its key rate at 3.5 per cent instead of three per cent, before reaching three per cent in 2026.